ServSafe Manager Study Guide for the ServSafe

 Utensil Use

 Separate foods require separate utensils, and they must be cleaned and sanitized after each task.
 Utensils used continuously must be cleaned and sanitized at least once every four hours.
-Utensils should be placed in food handles up, past the container rim.
-Non-TCS food utensils can be laid on a clean and sanitized food contact surface.
+Store serving utensils in the food with the handle extended above the rim of the container, or on a clean and sanitized food-contact surface.
 Some spoons or scoops can be stored under running water or in a container of water kept at 135°F.

 Service Staff